Divinux/linux-terminal-gamifier/README.md

 Q: The script stops working after installing OhMy*
 A: OhMy* overwrites the PROMPT_COMMAND, so either make sure to install OhMy* before the Gamifier script, or add `update_exp` to your PROMPT_COMMAND manually afterwards.

+Q: The script doesn't notice me changing settings in it or in my .bashrc/.zshrc
+A: Sometimes just calling `source .bashrc` or `source .zshrc` isn't enough, refreshing the script explicitly with `source gamifier` usually solves this issue.

 ## Uninstall

 1. Remove `source ~/gamifier` and `update_exp;` from your `.bashrc` for bash or